oddbird/oddsite/content/2017/03/06/pattern-making.rst

 To address those issues,
 we group all our common settings into a few map variables.
-If you haven't used Sass Maps, they are a variable type similar to arrays, dictionaries, or objects in other languages —
+If you haven’t used Sass Maps, they are a variable type similar to arrays, dictionaries, or objects in other languages —